This is a severe condition that requires immediate attention.

-For the treatment of said disease there are several options including the following:
+For the treatment of said disease, there are several options, including the following:

-Specific medication medications – that of high blood pressure IV will be chosen based on your specific situation, including if you are suffering from damage to the kidneys or other organs.
+Specific medication medications – that of high blood pressure IV will be chosen based on your particular situation, including if you are suffering from damage to the kidneys or other organs.
 Possible medications may include:

 • Sodium nitroprusside or nitroglycerin.